 PCR is based on thermal cycling: the reaction mix is subjected to sequential cycles of heating and cooling, which allow specific temperature-dependent reactions to occur.

 First, DNA is denatured or melted at a high temperature, typically 94-96°C. During this step, the hydrogen bonds between complementary bases of the double-stranded DNA are broken, yielding two single-stranded molecules.
-Depending on the type of DNA, the reagents, and equipment used in this step usually lasts ranging from 15 seconds to 1 minute and marks the start of each cycle of PCR.
+Depending on the type of DNA, the reagents, and equipment used this step usually lasts ranging from 15 seconds to 1 minute and marks the start of each cycle of PCR.

 After denaturation of the template DNA strands, primers anneal to their target on the DNA template.
 The temperature of this step is critical to ensure specific hybridization of the primers to the target.
 In practice, this temperature is usually determined empirically- it needs to be low enough to allow primer binding but high enough for the binding to be specific to the intended target.
-Usually, annealing temperatures are between 3-5°C below the calculated Tm of primers, which translate to annealing temperatures for PCR between 50-65°C. Once the primer has annealed to the DNA, the polymerase binds to the primer-template hybrid and elongation can start.
+Usually, annealing temperatures are between 3-5°C below the calculated Tm of primers, which translates to annealing temperatures for PCR between 50-65°C. Once the primer has annealed to the DNA, the polymerase binds to the primer-template hybrid and elongation can start.

 During elongation, the polymerase synthesizes new DNA strands by adding free nucleotides (dNTPs) present in the PCR reaction one-by-one, and the polymerization of the new strand complementary to the template takes place in the 5’ to 3’ direction

 The temperature for elongation depends on the polymerase used, with 68-72°C being most commonly used.
 The length of the amplicon is taken into account when determining the time needed for the elongation step with a general rule of thumb of 1 minute per kb to be synthesized.
 The synthesis rate of the polymerase present in your PCR mix can be found in the manufacturer’s recommendation.